Using Your Uniview NVR - NVR IPCAMERA SECURITY

 Below you can see the web interface for a Uniview NVR.
 You will need to navigate to the IP address of the unit.
 Then go to Setup>Network>DDNS.

-If you are having trouble finding your Uniview recorder then you can the EZ Tools software to find it on your network here
+If you are having trouble finding your Uniview recorder then you can download the EZ Tools software to find it on your network here

 Once you are in the DDNS portion of the recorder.
 Just turn it on and fill in the required information as shown below.
 Select EZDDNS you will have to create your own unique domain name.